Bitergia/ng-vizgrimore-github/README.md

-#Angular VizGrimoire dashboard for GitHub data
+# Angular VizGrimoire dashboard for GitHub data

-_ng-vizgrimoire-github_ project is a rewritten from scratch version of current [VizGrimoireJS dashboard](https://github.com/VizGrimoire/VizGrimoireJS) to be used in [biterg.io](http://biterg.io) website.
+_ng-vizgrimoire-github_ project is a rewritten from scratch version of [VizGrimoireJS dashboard](https://github.com/VizGrimoire/VizGrimoireJS) to be used in [biterg.io](http://biterg.io) website (**not available anymore**).

-##Dependencies
+Since our visualization toolkit has move to Kibana, this project is considered deprecated.

+## Dependencies

 Currently the dashboard depends mainly on: